JuiceW4H/SAA/Serverless and Application Services.md

 * Runtime Environment has disk space allocation with 512MB (Default) up to 10240MB mounted as /tmp.

 Function TImeout
-- Lambda Functions can run for up to 900 Seconds or 15 Minutes.
+	\- Lambda Functions can run for up to 900 Seconds or 15 Minutes.
-- for anything beyond 15 Minutes you can’t use Lambda directly.
+	\- for anything beyond 15 Minutes you can’t use Lambda directly.

 * Security for a Lambda Function is controlled through Execution Roles or IAM Roles assumed by Lambda Function/s.

 **Common Uses:**
-**
-**

 * Serverless Applications (S3, API Gateway, Lambda)
 * File Processing (S3, S3 Events, Lambda)
 * Database Triggers (DynamoDB, DynamoDB Streams, Lambda)
 * Serverless CRON (EventBridge/CW Events, Lambda)
-* Realtime Stream Data Processing (Kinesis, Lambda)
+* Real-time Stream Data Processing (Kinesis, Lambda)

-**
-**
 CRON Job
-- scheduled tasks.
+	\- scheduled tasks.

-**
-**
 **2 Networking Modes of Lambda**

 1. Public (Default)
-	- can access public AWS services and the Public Internet.
+	\- can access public AWS services and the Public Internet.
-	- running in the Public AWS network.
+	\- running in the Public AWS network.
-	- best performance because there is no customer specific networking is required.
+	\- best performance because there is no customer specific networking is required.

 ![Serverless and Application Services-07-31-2024-1](images/Serverless%20and%20Application%20Services-07-31-2024-1.png)

 * Lambda Functions have no access to VPC based services unless Public IPs are provided and security controls allow external access.

-1. VPC Networking
+2. VPC Networking
-	- can freely access other VPC based resources assuming any Network ACLs or Security Groups allow that access.
+	\- can freely access other VPC based resources assuming any Network ACLs or Security Groups allow that access.

 ![Serverless and Application Services-07-31-2024-2](images/Serverless%20and%20Application%20Services-07-31-2024-2.png)